 Academic Probation FAQ

-Q: I received a letter that says I am on probation.
+Q: I received an academic standing letter from the Provost that says I am on probation.
 What does that mean?

 A: Being placed on probation means that your current cumulative grade point average is below the minimum required GPA.
 If you do not raise your cumulative GPA to the required minimum of 2.0, it will not be possible to graduate.
 Northwest University wants to help make sure you will be able to graduate.
 When your grades are too low, you are placed on probation so you will know that your grades are too low so you can seek the help you need to get your academic career turned in the right direction.